Oct 25, 2017

 So what is meditation?

 After having read so many words about what it was not, you must be wondering where this all is going.
 But have you not already learned more about meditation by just knowing what it is not, or not only?
-Your patience will of course pay off.
+Your patience will, of course, pay off.
 You can treat this long reading as a test of your ability to focus.
 If you are still reading, you are doing something right (and the text is not that boring after all).

 There are many different ways to do meditation.
 One might focus on the breathing, as in Zen.
-One might be busy about one’s thoughts and being present as in Vipassana.
+One might be busy with one’s thoughts and being present as in Vipassana.
 One might repeat a mantra, as in OM meditation, or TM.
 One can contemplate death, as in death meditation.
 One can focus on the cultivation of Qi, as in the various methods of QiGong meditation.
-It is also possible to meditate in or through movement, think about walking meditation, TaiJiQuanYou, QiGong, and almost any traditional martial arts, running (yes, really, if done the right way), target shooting, etc. These are all just the most basic and most obvious techniques, there are hundreds of traditional ways to practise meditation and there is no end to the possibilities, if one approaches with the right mind and with a little creativity.
+It is also possible to meditate in or through movement, think about walking meditation, TaiJiQuan, QiGong, and almost any traditional martial arts, running (yes, really, if done the right way), target shooting, etc. These are all just the most basic and most obvious techniques, there are hundreds of traditional ways to practise meditation and there is no end to the possibilities if one approaches with the right mind and with a little creativity.

-While devotees of any of the aforementioned (or any of the afore-not-mentioned) methods would often rush to claim that their way is the right way, or the only way, you might feel already, that they are really all talking about the same thing in different guises.
+While devotees of any of the aforementioned (or any of the afore-not-mentioned) methods would often rush to claim that their way is the right way or the only way, you might feel already, that they are really all talking about the same thing in different guises.
 You might have noticed, there are some common traits, all meditation practices share, even if some of these are not readily apparent at the first glance.
 Without trying to list or explain them all, the most important ones, usually crucial to any meditation practice, are as follows:

 It could be argued, that meditation is focus.
 It would appear that all of the aforementioned techniques build on focusing one’s mind into a single point.
 The subject (or object) of focus might vary, but the intensity of focus is almost uniformly present.
 You must focus on something in order to meditate properly.
 It can be your breathing, a word, sentence or text, a prayer (mantra), a symbol, image or other picture (mandala), a sound (again mantra), an internal image, a feeling, emotion, thought (contemplation), the presence, the moment (Vipassana), anything really, but your focus must be unmoving and undivided.
-Its intensity will help you close out the disturbances, filter the myriad of sounds and mental images, the itching of skin, the dizziness, the tiredness, pain in you legs, anything.
+Its intensity will help you close out the disturbances, filter the myriad of sounds and mental images, the itching of skin, the dizziness, the tiredness, pain in your legs, anything.
 If you focus strong enough you can immerse yourself in your practice, whatever that practice might be.
 Yet what makes meditation more than just focus is…

 You don’t just focus. you have a goal.
 You want to be present, you want to become enlightened, you want to gain something.
 You have an intention and you focus willingly and, for lack of a better word, intentionally.
 (If you know a better world, let me know, I would love to use it.)
 Your practice has a purpose, you have a goal, somewhere to go, something to reach, something to attain.
 These all make up your intention, and it is as important to your meditation as focus itself.
 Intention without focus only gets wasted and focus without intention does not get anywhere, therefore they are both essential.

-You have your focus, you have your intention, but what brings it all together, what makes it all work out in the end is the effort you put in.
+You have your focus, you have your intention, but what brings it all together, what makes it all work out, in the end, is the effort you put in.
 Without effort, you can have both of the above, yet you would not get far.
-Your effort is the real work, it is not quitting when it’s difficult, it is sticking with your practice, until you truly master it.
+Your effort is the real work, it is not quitting when it’s difficult, it is sticking with your practice until you truly master it.
 (It is worth a mention here that such effort is what is responsible for most of the biological and even spiritual benefits of meditation.
 Your effort turns it to be something like a training session for your mind and spirit. if you feel somewhat tired after your practice, you’ll know you’ve done it right.)
-While focus and intention are the way to start meditating, effort is necessary to sustain it.
+While focus and intention are the way to start meditating, an effort is necessary to sustain it.
 Mastery can only be achieved by applied effort.
 And this, the third ingredient, will make the picture finally whole.

 Putting it all together

 There you have it: Meditation is the effort applied to sustaining intentional focus.
 Simple isn’t it?
 Probably too simple, and this is one of the reasons people often don’t like this explanation.
 They like something bigger and fluffier.
 They like to feel more spiritual about it all, they want to be transcendent, etc. They don’t just want a coffee, they want an XXL frappuccino with extra froth and sprinkles.
-(Yet in the end, it is the coffee in it that does the trick).
+(Yet, in the end, it is the coffee in it that does the trick).

-But that is all possible, in fact that gives meaning to all that has been discussed.
+But that is all possible, in fact, that gives meaning to all that has been discussed.
 Apart from being part of your intention, it gives you something to focus on and provides you with the strength to sustain your effort.
 It could be argued, that this is the fourth, or secret ingredient: meaning.
-But following the above logic, meaning is not really a part of the whole, meaning is what it will be applied to, or what will be applied to it, depending on where you looking at it from.
+But following the above logic, the meaning is not really a part of the whole, the meaning is what it will be applied to, or what will be applied to it, depending on where you looking at it from.